dado3212/letterboxd-gaps/README.md

 - Consolidate polling and get_movie_info
 - Handle some sort of "watched" affordance for breaking down lists
 - Color sorting that matches perception (need to read some more papers around this)

-Info
-- Include how it works
-- Why duplicates are filtered (and why there therefore may be slight number discrepancies)
-- Why it doesn't include seen info for countries (recreates Pro, link to subscribe)

 **secret.php**
 ```